Snapchat/KeyDB/README.md

 KeyDB works by running the normal Redis event loop on multiple threads.
 Network IO, and query parsing are done concurrently.
 Each connection is assigned a thread on accept().
 Access to the core hash table is guarded by spinlock.
 Because the hashtable access is extremely fast this lock has low contention.
 Transactions hold the lock for the duration of the EXEC command.
 Modules work in concert with the GIL which is only acquired when all server threads are paused.
 This maintains the atomicity guarantees modules expect.

 Unlike most databases the core data structure is the fastest part of the system.
 Most of the query time comes from parsing the REPL protocol and copying data to/from the network.

-Future work:
- - Allow rebalancing of connections to different threads after the connection
- - Allow multiple readers access to the hashtable concurrently

 Code contributions